burningion/bicyclist-defense-jetson/README.md

 This project attempts to build a bicyclist warning system for erratic drivers.
 It aims to use computer vision along with radar to track cars which may present a threat to the bicyclist, and warn them before a collision occurs.

-It currently runs Owl-ViT to track cars, trucks and pedestrians in real time from an attached camera, viewable on a person's iPhone mounted on their bicycle.
+It currently runs Owl-ViT via [NanoOWL](https://github.com/NVIDIA-AI-IOT/nanoowl) to track cars, trucks and pedestrians in real time from an attached camera, viewable on a person's iPhone mounted on their bicycle.
 There are two buttons in the app, one to record mmWave sensor data and images for training a model, and another to record videos of your trips, to build help build a dataset for distillation, keep track of dangerous drivers, or just record your rides.

 ## Hardware Setup